dimi-fn/pidz/README.md

 # Project Description

-Nojudgies.com is an online safe space for people to laugh, rant, be human, comment, react and communicate anonymously and without judgement.
+Nojudgies.com is an online safe space for people to laugh, rant, be human, comment, react and communicate anonymously and without judgment.

 **Who is it for?**